 Installation of the Netatmo rain sensor

 What is unfortunately missing with the rain sensor is instructions and material for mounting.
 There are assembly instructions, because it must be ensured that nothing can shield the rain falling at an angle, but the appropriate assembly accessories are missing.
 The housing has a camera thread, but it is up to the user how he attaches the sensor in the garden or on the house.
 There are some users who deal with a Wall bracket with camera connection help and others, the one Cullmann ground spike for cameras or Cullmann clamp use.
 All three options seem to work quite well - you just have to look to yourself which type of attachment is best.

 I admit that the price of approx. 240 EUR for the Netatmo weather station including rain sensor does not exactly encourage a test purchase.
 However, you can be sure that you will get solid technology and extremely attractive and user-friendly software for your money.
 The base station and the outdoor modules are of very high quality and make not only a robust but also a pretty impression in terms of design.

 The Netatmo app is now not only available for iOS devices such as iPhone and iPad, but also runs on Android devices (from version 4) and Windows Phone.
 Since the app came out a few years ago, Netatmo has made a number of improvements and the ability to share weather data via Netatmo access also makes the system more flexible.
 So you can not only include the weather stations of acquaintances in your list, but also the data in others Apps get displayed.
-The Mac App"Time"can, for example, integrate up to three Netatmo weather stations into your display and thus also offers a good way of visualizing Netatmo data on the Mac.
+The Mac App”HIGHLIGHTS” can, for example, integrate up to three Netatmo weather stations into its display and thus also offers a good opportunity to visualize Netatmo data on the Mac.